Brand voice drift monitoring across every AI agent in your stack

 The problem

-You approved a brand-voice-spec eight months ago.
-Your AI page generator initially produced content that matched it.
-Today, three agents are producing copy that has drifted — too casual for your regulated-vertical SOPs, too formal for your newer brand voice.
-Your brand-manager catches some of it in spot-checks but is bottlenecked at 50+ outputs per week.
+You approved your brand voice eight months ago.
+Your AI page generator started producing content that matched it.
+Today, three different agents are producing copy that has drifted — some too casual for a regulated vertical, others too formal for a newer brand voice you launched last quarter.
+Your brand manager catches a few in spot checks but cannot keep up past 50 outputs a week.

 What success looks like

-Every AI content-producing agent in your catalog samples a percentage of outputs for drift analysis.
-Each sampled output gets scored against the canonical brand-voice-spec on every dimension — tone, formality, lexicon, sentence structure, claims-allowlist, contractions policy, per-channel modifiers.
+Every AI agent producing content in your stack gets sampled.
+Each sampled output is scored against your brand voice on every dimension that matters: tone, formality, words you do and do not use, sentence structure, approved claims, contractions policy, per-channel modifiers.
 Scores below threshold trigger drift alerts.

-Drift scores aggregate per agent over time — slow drift (gradual weeks-long off-spec movement) and fast drift (sudden change after a prompt update or model swap) both surface.
-Multi-brand operators see drift segmented by brand, vertical, and jurisdiction; voice contamination across portfolios surfaces automatically.
+Drift gets tracked per agent over time.
+Slow drift — a gradual weeks-long movement away from spec — surfaces alongside sudden drift after a prompt update or model swap.
+Multi-brand operators see drift segmented by brand, vertical, and state, so voice contamination across portfolios surfaces on its own.

 How most operators solve this today

-Apply voice rules at the writer / prompt layer at generation time.
+Apply voice rules at the writer or prompt layer at the moment of drafting.
 Single-writer scope.
-Do not monitor what each AI agent actually publishes over time.
+They do not watch what your AI agents publish over time.

 External brand monitoring (Brand24, Mention, Brandwatch, Meltwater)

-Track external mentions of your brand on social, news, forums.
-Different problem — monitors what others say, not what your AI agents publish.
-Frequently confused with internal-output monitoring; this skill is not that.
+Tracks external mentions of your brand on social, news, forums.
+A different problem — what others say about you, not what you publish.
+Often confused with this category.

 Profile applied at prompt time inside one writer.
 Does not monitor downstream published content for drift.

-Manual spot-check of published content for voice drift.
-Bottlenecks past 50 outputs per week.
+Bottlenecks past 50 outputs a week.
 Slow drift over weeks goes undetected.

 What changes when this is an agent skill

-Drift scores aggregate per agent over time.
-Slow drift (gradual weeks-long off-spec movement) and fast drift (sudden change after a prompt update or model swap) both surface.
-Multi-brand operators see drift segmented by brand, vertical, and jurisdiction; voice contamination across portfolios surfaces automatically.
+Drift gets tracked per agent over time.
+Slow drift (gradual movement over weeks) surfaces alongside sudden drift (a noticeable shift right after a prompt update or model swap).
+Multi-brand operators see drift segmented by brand, vertical, and state, so cross-portfolio voice contamination surfaces on its own.

 Agents that include this skill